 Looking for more ways to save?
 Here are some helpful tips to get you started.

 Find A Side Hustle

 If you have the time and energy, consider looking for ways to make additional income.
-There are 6 million more gig workers today than a decade ago, so you certainly would not be alone in your quest to make additional income in a non-traditional way.
+Reports show there are 6 million more gig workers today than just ten years ago, so you certainly would not be alone in your quest to make additional income in a non-traditional way.
 From making deliveries to providing freelance work, there are numerous ways to develop a side hustle.
 Just make sure you’re putting that extra income into your savings account.

 Refinance Your Mortgage

-If you currently own a home and are looking ahead to your next home purchase, refinancing your mortgage could mean significant savings.
+If you currently own a home, refinancing your mortgage could mean significant savings.
 By refinancing, you’re basically getting a new loan to replace your existing one.
-If mortgage rates have fallen (which they have), the new loan’s mortgage rate will be adjusted as well, which means a lower mortgage payment each month and extra money in your pocket.
-Reach out to a trusted mortgage loan originator to see if refinancing is right for you and discuss your options.
+If mortgage interest rates are lower than your current interest rate, then this could mean a lower mortgage payment each month and extra money in your pocket.
+However, be sure to compare your potential savings with the expenses that will be incurred with the refinancing transaction.
+There are many mortgage refinance calculators on the internet that will estimate how many months it will take before you actually begin to save money.
+Be sure to reach out to a licensed mortgage loan originator to see if refinancing is right for you and to discuss your options.